-20th Century: Over the years, Grace Institute evolved into a secretarial training program that prepared women for careers in the business world.
+Throughout the early 1900s Grace Institute continued to evolve into a secretarial training program that prepared women for careers in the business world.
 This included instruction in shorthand, telephone technique, secretarial procedures, and business law.
-In the early 1960s, part of Fordham University was to be located in the new Lincoln Center complex which required Grace Institute to move from its west-side location.
-In 1963, J. Peter Grace, grandson of W. R. Grace and President of Grace Institute, constructed a new building for the school on Second Avenue between 64th and 65th Streets.
-Along with secretarial skills, new courses were offered in fashion merchandising, food and nutrition, and clothing construction.
+In 1963 Grace Institute to move from its Lincoln Center location to a new building on Second Avenue between 64th and 65th Streets.
+Along with secretarial skills, new courses were again created to adapt to new career options for women, these included fashion merchandising, food and nutrition, and clothing construction.

 Grace Institute is one of only three workforce development programs in NYC focused solely on women, and is unique in its commitment of training for administrative jobs that provide opportunities for advancement.

-- Offer an Administrative Profession Program & a sector focused Patient Service Representative Program
+• A three month Administrative Profession Program & a two month Patient Service Representative Program

 …All free of charge.